Quantcast

 Examples of cases Dan has worked on include the following:

-• Application for a new inquest into the death of Jodey Whiting - Dan was part of the team which represented Joy Dove (Jodey’s mother) in her application to the High Court for a new inquest to investigate whether failings by the DWP contributed to Jodey’s death.
-The application was rejected by the High Court, following a hearing in June 2021, but Joy has recently been granted permission to appeal that decision by the Court of Appeal.
+- Application for a new inquest into the death of Jodey Whiting - Dan was part of the team which represented Joy Dove (Jodey’s mother) in her application for a new inquest to investigate whether failings by the DWP contributed to Jodey’s death.
+The application was granted by the Court of Appeal in March 2023 following a lengthy legal process.
+The Court of Appeal judgment is of considerable wider significance, particularly in respect of the investigation by coroners of mental health causes contributing to self-inflicted deaths, as discussed in this blog post.

 Education and previous experience